cse110-sp21-group29/cse110-sp21-group29/admin/meetings/053121-sprint-review.md

 Meeting Details:
 - Backend team still needs to do a few things before it is time to integrate
 - I showed backend team the .json format and entries.js
+- I showed the ability to edit entries
 - Backend team demonstrated the Django Views